Find answers to frequently asked questions about the Peabody Institute admissions process.

 May I pursue a double major at Peabody?

-Students may only pursue multiple majors or multiple degree programs if they are admitted to both programs through the regular admissions process.
+Students may only pursue multiple majors or multiple degree programs if they are admitted to both programs through the regular admissions process and the majors/degrees in question can be pursued simultaneously per our Office of Academic Affairs.
 Students enrolled in multiple programs must complete all requirements specific to both majors and may only overlap credits for supportive courses in music, general studies, and electives.

 Undergraduate